Anthony Rizzo Player Props: Yankees vs. Rangers

-The New York Yankees and Anthony Rizzo (.405 slugging percentage over his past 10 games, including one homer), battle starting pitcher Nathan Eovaldi and the Texas Rangers at Globe Life Field, Saturday at 7:05 PM ET.
+The New York Yankees and Anthony Rizzo (.395 slugging percentage over his past 10 games, including one homer), take on starter Martin Perez and the Texas Rangers at Globe Life Field, Sunday at 2:35 PM ET.

-He had a one-hit showing in his most recent game (1-for-2) against the Rangers.

 Anthony Rizzo Game Info & Props vs. the Rangers